 I Have My HubSpot RSS Feed, Now What?

 Finally!
 It's time to automate the creation of your blog content emails.

 Now, create a new automated email campaign.
 Once you've set a name and your email service provider, set your sending schedule.

 Then, go to RSS Feeds in the left column and paste in your HubSpot RSS feed URL where it says Feed 1 URL.
 FeedOtter will automatically read and pull content from your RSS feed into an email template.

 From here, you can customize your template, align it to your brand, and set up the rest of your automated email campaign, and then schedule it to send.
-For more information, check out this post to learn how you canintegrate your HubSpot account with FeedOtter to send your emails—quick and easy.
+For more information, check out this post to learn how tointegrate your HubSpot account with FeedOtter to send your emails quickly and easily.

 You're all set!
 HubSpot makes it easy to locate and use an RSS feed to share your content.
 And when you create your blog emails in FeedOtter with your HubSpot RSS feed URL, it’s even easier.
 If you have any questions or issues, feel free to reach out to us at firstname.lastname@example.org.
 We're happy to help!

 When I first joined FeedOtter, the first task I was given was updating content for SEO.
 FeedOtter had a plethora of blog articles and a steady stream of organic traffic, but Andy, FeedOtter Founder, knew it could be improved.
 Within weeks of implementing SEO updates to the content, we started noticing improvements in site traffic. […]